-The sub-fund includes the identification and analysis of a company's environmental and social factors and corporate governance practices as an integral part of the investment decision making process.
+The sub-fund includes the identification and analysis of an issuer's environmental and social factors and corporate governance practices as an integral part of the investment decision making process.

-Investment Principles, environmental and social factors, corporate governance practices, lower carbon intensity, Excluded Activities and the need for ESG due diligence may be identified and analysed by using, but not exclusively, HSBC's proprietary ESG Materiality Framework and scores, fundamental qualitative research and corporate engagement.
-When assessing companies' ESG scores and/or metrics, carbon intensities or their involvement in Excluded Activities, the Investment Adviser may rely on expertise, research and information provided by financial and non-financial data providers.
+Labelled Securities, environmental and social factors, corporate governance practices, lower carbon intensity, Excluded Activities and the need for ESG due diligence may be identified and analysed by using, but not exclusively, HSBC's Proprietary ESG Materiality Framework and scores, fundamental qualitative research and corporate engagement.
+When assessing companies/issuers' ESG scores and/or metrics, carbon intensities or their involvement in Excluded Activities, the Investment Adviser may rely on expertise, research and information provided by financial and non-financial data providers.